SIG Sauer P220: Design

 Despite these safety measures, the Sig Sauer P220 has been cited in accidental fatalities.
 One example is the case of Officer Jesse Paderez of the San Fernando Police Department, California.
-On 17 July 2002, he was "accidentally shot and killed when his Sig P-220, .45 caliber service weapon, fell to the ground and discharged, striking him in the head.
-He had gone to the police station to pickup a patrol car...as he walked across the parking lot, his weapon, still in its holster, fell to the ground and discharged when the hammer struck the pavement."
+On 17 July 2002, he was "accidentally shot and killed when his Sig P220, .45 caliber service weapon, fell to the ground and discharged, striking him in the head.
+He had gone to the police station to pick up a patrol car...as he walked across the parking lot, his weapon, still in its holster, fell to the ground and discharged when the hammer struck the pavement."